slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 ![IGV genome](./images/IGV_genome.png "IGV genome")

 !!! danger "Attention"
-	In order to IGV to create an index of your genome, you need to copy the reference genome FASTA file in a writable directory.
+	In order to IGV to create an index of your genome, you need to copy the reference genome FASTA file in a directory where you have write permission.

 Next, load the *C. parapsilosis* annotation file "C_parapsilosis_ORFs.gff" using the “File/Load from File...” menu.